 PSUSD will provide developmentally appropriate activities and experiences throughout program offerings.
 Since ELO-P incorporates students in transitional kindergarten through grade six, various levels of development must be accounted for within programmatic offerings.
-Academic supports will include sessions that provide assistance and skill building in current academic content for each grade level and intervention need.
-Supplemental services, such as teacher tutoring and online tutoring, will provide support to students with more significant assistance needs in building requisite skills.
-Materials purchased for the program will be intended for use within each grade range, incorporating the appropriate levels of hands-on manipulatives and technology integration to improve skills in multiple ways that are aligned to the developmental needs of the participating students.
+Academic supports will include sessions that provide skill building in current academic content for each grade level along with both intervention and advancement opportunities.
+Supplemental services, such as teacher intervention and online tutoring, will provide support to students with more significant assistance needs in building requisite skills.
+Any materials purchased for the program will be intended for use within each grade range, incorporating the appropriate levels of handson manipulatives and technology integration to improve skills in multiple ways that are aligned to the developmental needs of the participating students.